svikashk/docs/guide/prioritize-features.md

 Your team is most likely working on a couple of other features, completed few user stories, and made some progress.

-Since each List within your project represents a feature, this makes it effortless for you as the product manager to see what's happening in the feature and who is working on which user story or enhancement.
+Since all features your team is working on is inside your project, this makes it effortless for you as the product manager to see what's happening in the feature and who is working on which user story or enhancement.

 [IMG]